HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 #### /dev/mem

 `/dev/mem` provides access to the system's **physical** memory, not the virtual memory.
-The kernels virtual address space can be accessed using /dev/kmem.\
+The kernel's virtual address space can be accessed using /dev/kmem.\
 Typically, `/dev/mem` is only readable by **root** and **kmem** group.

 ```